pivotal/docs-tap/getting-started.md

 #### <a id="run-pub-sc-and-pol-enf"></a> Running public source code and image scans with policy enforcement

-Follow the instructions in [Sample public source code and image scans with policy enforcement](scst-scan/running-scans.md) to perform the following two types of public scans:
+Follow the steps in [Sample public source scan of a blob](scst-scan/samples/overview.md) to perform the following two types of public scans:

 1. Source code scan on a public repository
 2. Image scan on a public image